stravalib/stravalib/CONTRIBUTING.md

 ```

 ### Test coverage
-We use cod`ecov implemented through the `pytest-cov` extension to sphinx to
+We use `codecov` implemented through the `pytest-cov` extension to sphinx to
 track `stravalib`'s test % coverage.
 When you submit a pull request, you will
 see how that pull request affects our package's total test coverage.